javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 Ouch!
 There are more consequences than an incorrect comparison here.
 Imagine you're making an e-shopping site and the visitor puts `$0.10` and `$0.20` goods into his chart.
 The order total will be `$0.30000000000000004`.
 That would surprise anyone.

-Why does it work like that?
+But why does this happen?

-A number is stored in memory in it's binary form, as a sequence of ones and zeroes.
+A number is stored in memory in it's binary form, a sequence of ones and zeroes.
 But fractions like `0.1`, `0.2` that look simple in the decimal numeric system are actually unending fractions in their binary form.

 In other words, what is `0.1`?
 It is one divided by ten `1/10`, one-tenth.
 In decimal numeral system such numbers are easily representable.
 Compare it to one-third: `1/3`.
 It becomes an endless fraction `0.33333(3)`.

-So, division by powers `10` is guaranteed to look well in the decimal system, but the division by `3` is not.
-For the same reason, in the binary numeral system, the division by powers of `2` is guaranteed to look good, but `1/10` becomes an endless binary fraction.
+So, division by powers `10` is guaranteed to work well in the decimal system, but division by `3` is not.
+For the same reason, in the binary numeral system, the division by powers of `2` is guaranteed to work, but `1/10` becomes an endless binary fraction.

-There's just no way to store *exactly 0.1* or *exactly 0.2* in the binary system, just like there is no way to store one-third as a decimal fraction.
+There's just no way to store *exactly 0.1* or *exactly 0.2* using the binary system, just like there is no way to store one-third as a decimal fraction.

-The numeric format IEEE-754 solves that by storing the nearest possible number.
-There are rounding rules that normally don't allow us to see that "tiny precision loss", so the number shows up as `0.3`.
-But the loss still exists.
+The numeric format IEEE-754 solves this by rounding to the nearest possible number.
+These rounding rules normally don't allow us to see that "tiny precision loss", so the number shows up as `0.3`.
+But beware, the loss still exists.

-We can see it like this:
+We can see this in action:
 ```js run
 alert( 0.1.toFixed(20) ); // 0.10000000000000000555
 ```

-And when we sum two numbers, then their "precision losses" sum up.
+And when we sum two numbers, their "precision losses" add up.

 That's why `0.1 + 0.2` is not exactly `0.3`.